 So as you work on your product development projects, be watchful of the “dark side” of concurrency.
 Are you getting the right information at the right time to do value-added work?
 Do you and your team see and understand the flow of work to be done?
 If not, a common way to see and understand the work together is through a product development value-stream map.

 - Don’t go over to the dark side!
-How to do concurrent engineering successfully is just one of the critical issues covered in the comprehensive workshop with instructors Katrina Appell and John Drogosz: Designing the Future: A Lean Product Development Immersive Learning Experience at the 2020 Lean Summit, April 6-7, 2020, in Carlsbad, CA. Learn more about this session, other Lean Summit content, and how to save big on registration by clicking here now.
+How to do concurrent engineering successfully is just one of the critical issues covered in the comprehensive workshop with instructors Katrina Appell and John Drogosz: Designing the Future: A Lean Product Development Immersive Learning Experience.
+Learn more by clicking here now.